Agrigento: Emmenid period

-Classical and Hellenistic periods
+Classical period

 Tetradrachm of Acragas, c.
 410 BC.

 The period after the fall of the Emmenids is not well-known.
-An oligarchic group called "the thousand" was in power for a few years in the mid-fifth century BC, but was overthrown – the literary tradition gives the philosopher Empedocles a decisive role in this revolution, but some modern scholars have doubted this.
+An oligarchic group called "the thousand" held power for a few years in the mid-fifth century BC, but was overthrown – the literary tradition attributes a decisive role in this revolution to the philosopher Empedocles.
+However, some modern scholars have doubted this.
 In 451 BC, Ducetius, leader of a Sicel state opposed to the expansion of Syracuse and other Greeks into the interior of Sicily, invaded Acragantine territory and conquered an outpost called Motyum.
 The Syracusans defeated and captured Ducetius in 450, but subsequently allowed him to go into exile.
 Outraged by this comparatively light punishment, the Acragantines went to war with Syracuse.
 They were defeated in a battle on the Salso river, which left Syracuse the pre-eminent power in eastern Sicily.
-The defeat was serious enough that Acragas ceased to mint coinage for a number of years.
+The defeat was serious enough that Acragas ceased minting coinage for several years.

-Ancient sources considered Acragas to be a very large city at this time.
-Diodorus Siculus says that the population was 200,000 people, of which 20,000 were citizens.
+Ancient sources described Acragas as a very large city at this time.
+Diodorus Siculus says the population was 200,000, of whom 20,000 were citizens.
 Diogenes Laertius put the population at an incredible 800,000.
 Some modern scholars have accepted Diodorus' numbers, but they seem to be far too high.
 Jos de Waele suggests a population of 16,000–18,000 citizens, while Franco de Angelis estimates a total population of around 30,000-40,000.

 When Athens undertook the Sicilian Expedition against Syracuse from 415 to 413 BC, Acragas remained neutral.
-However, it was sacked by the Carthaginians in 406 BC.
-Acragas never fully recovered its former status, though it revived following the invasion of Timoleon in the late fourth century onwards and large-scale construction took place in the Hellenistic period.
-During the early 3rd century BC, a tyrant called Phintias declared himself king in Akragas, also controlling a variety of other cities.
-His kingdom was however not long-lived.
+In 406 BC, however, the city was captured and sacked by Carthaginian forces, marking a decisive break in its classical prosperity.